tgudge/NicehashNotifier/README.md

 ------------- | -------------
-miner_info > address  | The Address of your Nicehash Miner miner_info > address  | Whether or not your Nicehash Miner is mining to a Nicehash Wallet
+miner_info > address  | The Address of your Nicehash Miner miner_info > address  | Whether or not your Nicehash Miner is mining to a Nicehash Wallet goals > bitcoin | Bitcoin goal goals > gbp | GBP (£) Goal goals > usd | USD ($) Goal
+goals > eur | EUR (€) Goal
+notifications > recipient_email_address | The email address to send the notifications to notifications > sender_email_address | The email address from which the notifications will be sent notifications > smtp_server | The SMTP server of the sending email address notifications > smtp_port | The SMTP port of the sending email address allertincrements | THIS WHOLE SECTION IS IN THE WORKS, YOU CAN IGNORE FOR NOW enabledalerts > bitcoin | Enable/Disable Bitcoin Notifications enabledalerts > gbp | Enable/Disable GBP Notifications enabledalerts > usd | Enable/Disable USD Notifications enabledalerts > eur | Enable/Disable EUR Notifications

 ## Credits
 Bitcoin values supplied by [CoinDesk](https://www.coindesk.com/)